Siemens-Healthineers/K2s/README.md

 ## Quickstart

-Extract the downloaded [K2s.zip](https://github.com/Siemens-Healthineers/K2s/releases) file to a folder of your choice (use **C:** drive if possible), open one command prompt as Administrator and navigate to that installation folder.
+Extract the downloaded [K2s.zip](https://github.com/Siemens-Healthineers/K2s/releases) file to a folder of your choice (use **C:** drive if possible), open a command prompt as Administrator and navigate to the installation folder.

-Install **K2s** with (please check first [Prerequisites](./doc/k2scli/install-uninstall_cmd.md#prerequisites)):
+Install **K2s** with (ensure to verify the [Prerequisites](./doc/k2scli/install-uninstall_cmd.md#prerequisites) first):
 ```
 <installation folder>\k2s.exe install
 ```

-After installation you can use one of the [shortcuts](./doc/K8s_Shortcuts.md) to interact with your new cluster:
+After installation, you can utilize one of the [shortcuts](./doc/K8s_Shortcuts.md) to interact with your newly created cluster:
 ```
 k   - shows the commands available for interacting with the K8s cluster
 ks  - get the state of the cluster